watty62/Scot_covid19/README.md

 # Scot_covid19
-_Update 14 April 2020_ I've uploaded an improved scraper "Get Daily Data.Ipynb" If you have Jupyter Notebooks you can download and run it for yourself.
+_Update 14 April 2020_ I've uploaded an improved scraper [Get Daily Data.Ipynb](Get%20Daily%20Data.ipynb).
+If you have Jupyter Notebooks you can download and run it for yourself.
 It is a scraper - so it is brittle.
 Any small change in [the target page](https://www.gov.scot/publications/coronavirus-covid-19-tests-and-cases-in-scotland/) can break it - as has happened three times in development.
 I'm also now capturing NHS Scotland [staff absences](data/processed/staff_absences.csv).

 On 08 Apr 2020 the main Scottish Government page of Coronavirus information was moved to a new location.
 See _data_ below.